Ayah2022/udacity/README.md

 Scoring

-3 stars = 16 moves or less
+3 stars = 16 moves or less.
-2 stars = 24 moves or more till 31 moves
+2 stars = 24 moves or more till 31 moves.
-1 star = 32 moves or more
+1 star = 32 moves or more.